 In the past, any dynamic changes in gain, fading, panning, etc. needed to be made manually.
 In other words, the engineer or producer would have to manually alter these aspects of the mix while recording.
-With mix automation, the DAW handles this for you, so long as you set the parameters.
+With mix automation, the DAW handles this for you, as long as you set the parameters.
 Here’s how to use mix automation in your DAW.

-Select a Track for Mix Automation
+Select A Track For Mix Automation

 Decide What Type of Automation You Want